 Q. Where are some good restaurants in the area?

 A. Little Italy has…you guessed it…great Italian restaurants.
 For instance, Valentinos has the best pizza in Cleveland.
 Mamma Santos has the cheapest pizza in Cleveland.
 You pick.
 Downtown Cleveland is your best bet for upscale dining.
 The Tremont area has more trendy and eclectic dining.

 Q. What resources are available for apartment hunting?

 A. The medical school has a published list of available housing every semester that can be obtained from the Office of Admissions.
 In addition, there always seem to be postings about rooms, apartments, and housing for rent on the various bulletin boards around campus.
-The following link is to the University Housing and Residence Life Off-Campus Housing web page .
-Of course, you can always check the newspapers the Plain Dealer, the Free Times, etc. Typically, you can find a one bedroom around the University starting at $650.
+The following link is to the University Housing and Residence Life Off-Campus Housing web page.
+Of course, you can always check the newspapers such the Cleveland Plain Dealer, the Free Times, etc. Typically, you can find a one bedroom around the University starting at $650.
 As you may predict, the further you get from University Circle the cheaper rent gets.
 Three bedrooms can start around $900.
-Please check out the CWRU SOM student wiki Code/Blue for more information regarding housing and more.

 Q. Where's a good place to shop for groceries?

 A. How about the supermarket… No really there are several good markets in the area.
 The main ones are Dave's Market, Giant Eagle, Heinen's, and Whole Food's.
 A popular alternative for fresh produce and meat products is the West Side Market located conveniently, as you might have guessed, on the West Side.